MyElectrons/PDU-Commander/README.md

  -q, --quiet           only output responses to "get" requests

 If called without command:argument parameters the script will execute "get:status"

-Copyright (c) : MyElectrons.com
+Copyright (c) MyElectrons.com, 2022
 ```

 ## Things to remember

 ### Maximum delays
-Each script invocation opens a telnet session and executes all commands within that session.
+Each `pdu-commander.py` script invocation opens a single telnet session and executes all commands within that session.
 That said - the delays cannot be longer than the telnet session timeout (as configured in device settings).

 Usually delays shorter than 60 seconds are safe.

-Should you need a longer pause between certain actions - it's better to invoke the "pdu-commander.py" again later, after the needed long delay has passed.
+Should you need a longer pause between certain actions - it's better to invoke the `pdu-commander.py` again later, after the needed long delay has passed.

 ### Logging
-The script will record all its actions into a log file "pdu-log.log".
+The script will record all its actions into a log file "pdu-log.log" in the current directory.
 The file gets appended with every script invocation.
-Should you need to use another logging facility and/or functionality - just let me know, or code it away in the pdulog.py module.
+Should you need to use another logging facility and/or functionality - just let me know, or code it away in the `pdulog.py` module.

 ### Concurrent sessions
-The PDU series that I tested did not support any concurrency of control access/ sessions.
-Therefore in order to use this project successfully please make sure all the configuration of the unit(s) is done, completed, and sessions are closed or logged-out before the "pdu-commander.py" script invocation.
+The PDU series that I tested did not support any concurrency of control sessions.
+Therefore in order to use this project successfully please make sure all the configuration of the unit(s) is done, completed, and sessions are closed or logged-out before the `pdu-commander.py` script invocation.

+## Tested thoroughly with
+- ap7901 - :thumbsup:
+- ap7902 - :thumbsup:

 *Happy controlling!*
 - Serge.